memorate/GitClient/README.md

 # GitClient
-once experience about use Jgit to get commitId, branchName. tagName
+once experience about use Jgit to get commitId, branchName, tagName